Somadevv/Rcalculator/README.md

 #### **Colour Scheme**
 The main background colour is a gradient of the following colours (HEX) **#38393d**, **#252736**, **#333336**

-The main website text is cream
+The main website text is the colour “wheat”

 All custom heading text is a deep shade of red #861142